chonzadaniel/chonzadaniel.github.io/README.md

 ## 🧩 Featured Projects

-Here are some of the AI and Data Science projects highlighted on my site:
+Below are some of the AI and Data Science projects accomplished highlighted on my site:

 | Project | Description | Tech |
 |----------|--------------|------|